 If you're looking to grab these accessories for your Cosmos headset, then, you might as well grab an Elite bundle - as you'll likely also receive some free software goodies at the same time.

 We haven't seen too many VR headset sales featuring this bundle, but it's worth keeping your eye out for HTC Vive deals because they can appear during larger discounting events.

 Cheap VR headset deals

 If you just want to dip your toe in the world of virtual reality, you don't need to spend too much.
 VR headsets that run off your smartphone or a cheap display cost as little as $20 / £20 and give you a basic experience without breaking the bank.

-VR headsets come at a range of price points, with the more high end options sometimes running you close to $1,000 / £1,000 and cheap VR headsets costing as little as $10 / £10.
+VR headsets come at a range of price points, with the more high-end options sometimes running you close to $1,000 / £1,000 and cheap VR headsets costing as little as $10 / £10.
 That means it's difficult to work out exactly what you should expect for your cash, but there are a few key requirements you'll want to check for before picking up your new toy.

-That's where you should start when making sure your VR headset is worth the cash - will it run a good selection of apps on your smartphone.
-Not only does that mean making sure you can use Android and iOS apps with your device, but also ensuring that the headpiece itself will fit your smartphone.
+That's where you should start when making sure your VR headset is worth the cash - will it run a good selection of apps on your smartphone?
+Not only does that mean making sure you can use Android and iOS apps with your device, but also ensures that the headpiece itself will fit your smartphone.

 If you're stretching up to $150, you might find an included screen and processing unit on board.
 This won't be up to the standards of the Meta Quest or HTC just yet, but with some controllers included you might get a better variety of proprietary apps as we saw on the Oculus Go.

 Beyond that, you're moving into Meta Quest territory, with the $150 - $300 bracket offering a step up in performance.
 If you're not opting for a Meta Quest headset, ensure you're still getting that 70 - 80Hz refresh rate, and a resolution of around 1832 x 1920.